 Main study results

-The studies show how the implementation of renewable energy resources can have a positive impact on job creation, electricity access and health.
+The studies show how the implementation of renewable energy resources can impact job creation, electricity access and health positively .

 COBENEFITS Council Members in India